quidame/aqs-role-packages/README.md

 ## Example Playbook

-Configure packages with debconf if wanted, then install all named packages and update alternatives if wanted.
+Configure packages with debconf if wanted, then install all named packages.
 ```yaml
 - hosts: clients
   roles: